About Our Office

 - Q: WHAT CAN I DO TO PREVENT ANEMIA DURING PREGNANCY?

 - A: Take vitamin pills with iron as prescribed by your doctor through-out your pregnancy.
-Eat foods high in iron and Vitamin C. (Vitamin C helps your body absorb iron).
-Often, foods that are high in iron are also good sources of folic acid.
+Eat foods high in iron and Vitamin C. Vitamin C helps your body absorb iron.
+Often, foods high in iron are also good sources of folic acid.

 Foods that are high in iron include: